Categories

 Header image: ﻼF

 Main Mall runs down the centre of the UBC Vancouver campus.
 The northwest end terminates at the UBC flagpole where the Canadian flag flies high over Flag Pole Plaza.
-Nearby, there is a viewpoint overlooking the stunningly symmetrical Rose Garden, from which people can look across Burrard Inlet at the mountains to the north.
+Nearby, there is a viewpoint overlooking the beautiful and stunningly symmetrical Rose Garden, from which people can look across Burrard Inlet at the mountains to the north.
 Adjacent is the Chan Centre for the Performing Arts which, since 1997, has been the site of UBC graduation ceremonies, after which photographs in and around Flag Pole Plaza and the Rose Garden have become the norm.
-This end of the Main Mall might be thought of as the “prestigious end” of the main mall.
+This end of the Main Mall might be thought of as the “prestigious end”.
 It is the site of pomp and circumstance, of national pride, of symmetry and poise, representing the site of success and triumph for UBC graduates and for the institution itself.

 Walking southeast, a strip of grass begins, delineating a uniform, disciplined, and distinguished diagonal line across campus.
 There is a break in this strip for the W. Robert Wyman Plaza (of the wonderful echoes) and another in front of the Walter C. Koerner Library, overlooking the Irving K. Barber Learning Centre and the much newer Indian Residential School History and Dialogue Centre.
 The grass begins again at the intersection with Agriculture Road, in front of the century-old Chemistry building with its much-filmed historic architecture.